h0tk3y/k-new-mpp-samples/README.md

 These settings affect the behavior of analysis:

-* (TBD) In the IDE, each module created from a source set uses takes its language settings into the facet
+* In the IDE, each module created from a source set uses takes its language settings into the facet
 * During a Gradle build, the language settings of the default source set created for a compilation are used for the Kotlin compilation task (with the task's own `kotlinOptions` having higher priority on language and API versions)

 The language settings are checked for consistency between source sets depending on each other.
 Namely, if `foo` depends on `bar`: